aleutcss/utilities.widths/README.md

 ## Usage
 The width-classes are generated in sizes ranging from `u-1/1`, to `u-1/5`.
-By default aleut create wholes, halves, thirds, quarters, and fifths.
-You can override this by predefining the map `$widths-columns`.
  These classes are often used together with the layout-object.

 example of usage